Skip to content

 Christmas World Heritage

-It probably doesn’t get much more beautiful than Quedlinburg: almost a picture-book Christmas market
+More beautiful than in Quedlinburg is hardly possible: almost a picture-book Christmas market

-There could hardly be a more beautiful location for a Christmas market than Quedlinburg.
-Surrounded by historic half-timbered houses, there are stalls, a large pyramid, and the big Christmas tree.
-The market in the Harz town runs from November 27 to December 22.
-According to the town, there are around 2,100 half-timbered houses from eight centuries in the area, which has been a Unesco World Heritage Site since 1994.
+More beautiful than in Quedlinburg, a location for a Christmas market is hardly possible: Surrounded by historic half-timbered houses, stalls, a large pyramid, and the big Christmas tree stand.
+The market in the Harz city runs from Nov.
+26 to Dec.
+22. In the area, which has been a UNESCO World Heritage Site since 1994, there are about 2,100 half-timbered houses from eight centuries, according to the city.

-A visit to Quedlinburg is particularly worthwhile on the first three Advent weekends (Nov.
-30-Dec.
-1, Dec.
-7-8, and Dec.
-14-15): In addition to the Christmas market, private courtyards that are otherwise closed also open to visitors – with crafts to buy or culinary delights to enjoy.
+A visit to Quedlinburg is particularly worthwhile on the first three Advent weekends: Then, in addition to the Christmas market, private courtyards that are usually closed open for visitors–with crafts to buy or culinary delights to enjoy.

-The living Advent calendar is great for children: Every day at 4.30 pm, the search for the Christmas door of the day starts from the central tourist information office on the nearby Schloßberg, with sweet surprises and fairy-tale characters in disguise behind it.
-Only on Christmas Eve does the search start earlier, at 1.00 pm.
-After all, many people are already giving presents in the afternoon.
+For children, the living Advent calendar is great: Every day at 4:30 p.m., the search for the Christmas door of the day starts from the central tourist information on the nearby Schlossberg, with sweet surprises and costumed fairy tale characters behind it.
+Only on Christmas Eve does the search start earlier, at 1:00 p.m.
+After all, many already have their gift-giving in the afternoon.

 Schleswig-Holstein

-It is 77.5 meters long and 13 meters high, and when Advent arrives, it illuminates with almost a million lights.
-That alone makes the historic packing house at the harbor in the North Frisian town of Tönning an eye-catcher that awakens pre-Christmas feelings.
+It is 77.5 meters long and 13 meters high, and when Advent begins, it is illuminated with nearly a million lights: That alone makes the historic packhouse at the harbor in North Frisian Tönning an eye-catcher that evokes pre-Christmas feelings.

-According to the Guinness Book of Records, the architectural landmark on the Eider Canal is also the longest Advent calendar in the world.
-Windows are numbered from one to 24, and from December 1 a new number lights up every day.
+At the same time, the architectural landmark on the Eider Canal is, according to the Guinness Book of Records, the longest Advent calendar in the world.
+From 1 to 24, windows are numbered, and from Dec.
+1, a new number lights up daily.

-The large calendar can be accessed via the central main entrance on the first floor.
-Inside, coffee and delicacies await.
-And stalls with arts and crafts, from felt work and jewelry to wooden toys and carvings.
-Of course, Santa Claus also drops by.
+The large calendar is accessible via the central main entrance on the ground floor: Inside, coffee and delicacies await.
+And stalls with crafts, from felt work and jewelry to wooden toys and carvings.
+Santa Claus, of course, also stops by.

-Admission to the so-called Tönning Christmas event is free.
-The Packhaus is open on the Advent weekends and on December 29.
+Admission to the so-called Tönning Christmas Event is free.
+The packhouse is open on Advent weekends.

 Thuringia

-Disguised as Junker Jörg, Martin Luther translated the New Testament into German at Wartburg Castle over 500 years ago.
-The castle’s famous Luther Room is also open to visitors during the historic Christmas market.
+Disguised as Junker Jörg, Martin Luther translated the New Testament into German over 500 years ago at the Wartburg.
+The famous Luther Room of the fortress is also open to visitors during the historic Christmas market

-But Advent in the courtyards of the castle, which has been a Unesco World Heritage Site since 1999, means above all a lesson in almost forgotten crafts: candle makers, glassblowers, robe makers, lantern makers, soap boilers, stonemasons, and pewterers present and sell their products.
-Musicians in medieval costumes parade around.
+But Advent in the courtyards of the castle, which has been a UNESCO World Heritage Site since 1999, mainly means a lesson in almost forgotten crafts: candle makers, glassblowers, garment masters, lantern builders, soap makers, stonemasons, and pewter casters present products for sale.
+Musicians in medieval costumes roam around.

-Guided tours of the medieval palace are also on the program.
+Guided tours through the medieval palace are also on the program.
 Those who climb the south tower of the castle have a great view of the Thuringian Forest.
-Admission to this last one of the extraordinary Christmas markets, which opens on weekends between November 30 and December 15, costs 10 euros, half price for those aged between 7 and 18.
+Admission to the market, which opens on Advent weekends, costs 10 euros, half for those aged 7 to 18.

 This article is a machine translation of the original German version of TRAVELBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@travelbook.de.